 Gregory is a criminal and regulatory barrister, specialising in serious and complex crime, environmental law, hunting and animal welfare.

 Gregory has a strong Crown Court practice, both defending serious cases and prosecuting as a CPS Grade 3 panel Advocate.
 In the Court of Appeal he has "distinguished himself by tenacious submissions" (Laws LJ, 2015).
 He joined the Crime Team as a Tenant following a successful pupillage with chambers under the supervision of His Honour Judge Rupert Lowe.

 Gregory has been instructed on a wide range of complex cases, including firearms offences, section 18 GBH, armed robberies and burglaries, sexual assault, high value fraud, drug supply and money laundering, witness intimidation, assault on vulnerable persons in care homes, and domestic assault on spouses and children.
 He is often involved in cases outside of the mainstream, including cases which question an individual's freedom of expression, and right to protest.
 He was led in the most significant prosecution of care home directors and employees of its kind.

 Gregory holds a Law with American Law degree from the University of Nottingham, having gained scholarships to study criminal law at the University of Texas at Austin.
 After completing the BVC at Nottingham Law School with a scholarship from Lincoln's Inn, he qualified as a Police Station Representative and worked for two years at a leading firm.

 Gregory prosecutes and defends serious and complex driving offences: careless and dangerous driving, including a man who mounted a pavement in an attempt to run down pedestrians, and a lorry driver who pushed a car sideways along the M5; false documents; tachograph offences; alcohol and drugs; speeding; loss of licence.

-Notable hunting criminal prosecutions include the trial of a Master Huntsman and a Whipper-in under the Hunting Act, for allegedly flushing a fox from a badger sett and pursuing it on the Somerset Levels.
-Gregory has also successfully defended a livestock holder and employee of the Wildlife Trusts, who was alleged to have fired his shotgun over the heads of riders with a passing hunt to intimidate them.
+Notable hunting cases include numerous prosecutions of Huntsmen, Hunt Masters and Whippers-in under the Hunting Act; involving hunts of foxes, stags, and flushing mammals from a badger sett.
+Gregory has successfully defended a livestock holder and employee of the Wildlife Trusts, alleged to have fired his shotgun over the heads of riders of a passing hunt.